agjell/sol-tutorials/staking-on-solana.md

   ~/stake-account-keypair.json 0.5
 ```

-If the transaction succeeds I may delete the keypair file, provided I've taken note of the stake account public key.
+If the transaction succeeds I can delete the stake account keypair, provided I've taken note of the stake account public key.
 If I haven't got the public key I must retrieve it and save it before I delete the keypair:
 ```bash
 solana address -k ~/stake-account-keypair.json
 ```
 ```bash
 rm ~/stake-account-keypair.json
 ```
-Note that if you loose access to the withdraw authority account, you also loose control of the stake account and its' contents!
+Note that if you lose access to the withdraw authority account, you also lose control of the stake account and its' contents.
+It is very important to manage your keys securely!

 ## Delegate stake